pjgaudre/DESincEig.jl/README.md

 # DESincEig

 The purpose of this `Julia` package is to provide an efficient fast general purpose differential eigenvalue solver package, supporting the canonical interval, and semi-infinite and infinite domains for Sturm-Liouville problems.
 The following algorithm utilizes the Double Exponential Sinc-Collocation method.
-This package allows the user to consider other domains by declaring a new instance of the type `Domain`.
+This package allows the user to consider other domains by declaring a new instance of the type `DomainSL`.

 The primary function of this module computes the eigenvalues of a general Sturm-Liouville problem of the form:
 ```julia